Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 • Build around the way you play.
 Just from playing the game, you’ve likely found certain abilities you like to use.
 This can be a good starting point for a build.
 For instance, if you like using Igni, try a build that improves this sign and pair it with items that improve sign intensity.

 • Swap skills as needed.
-Some skills become weak later on in the game because they give you a flat bonus or you simply don’t need them anymore.
+Some skills become weak later on in the game because they give you a flat bonus, or you simply don’t need them anymore.
 This is especially true for survivability-related skills: if you’re not struggling to stay alive, you’d be better suited by swapping in more damage or utility.
-Similarly, Delusion is a great skill for conversations but can be swapped out when not needed.
+Similarly, Delusion is a great skill for dialogue but can be swapped out when not needed.

 • Feel free to respec.
 It’s relatively easy to reset your skills in Witcher 3 by drinking a potion of clearance.